Zumi002/ColorExtractor/README.md

 # ColorExtractor

 ColorExtractor is an application for extracting and analyzing color components from images.
 It supports multiple color models and allows manipulation of color spaces for Lab model.
+The project was developed as part of a university computer graphics course to explore different color formats.

 <p align="center">
   <img src="Images/AppImage1.png"/>